Matt Fielding: Development and criticism Melrose Place was criticized for not featuring Matt and his love life as prominently as it did other characters. In the 90-minute series premiere, Matt got 90 seconds of screen time and would not appear more regularly until episode four, when he began serving as "the show's conscience", acting as a confidante to the show's heterosexual characters. Several months after the series premiere, the network announced Matt's first story arc, the gay bashing arc. In response, National Gay and Lesbian Task Force representative Robert Bray said of the character, "I'm still waiting for the guy to have a gay identity... we're still waiting for something, anything to tell us that he's gay, because, you know, you're not really gay until you get political about it." Series creator Darren Star, himself openly gay, acknowledged the criticism. "I think because [Matt] is gay, people are definitely more sensitive to the fact that we're not exploring him. My feeling from the beginning was, let's establish this character first as a person who's likable, part of this group, whose sexuality is not an issue." While understanding that this aspect of the character could not remain undeveloped forever, Star expressed his hope that as people became more familiar with the character that resistance both among viewers and advertisers to Matt's having a sex life would lessen.

 In the 1994 episode "Til Death Do Us Part", Matt is attracted to Rob (Ty Miller), a friend of neighbor Billy Campbell's (Andrew Shue), who returns his interest.
 As filmed, the episode included a kiss between the two men.
 As aired, Matt and Rob move toward each other in slow motion and, just before their lips meet, the scene shifts to a reaction shot of a shocked Billy watching them from his apartment before cutting back to the men separating.
 Fox, which had previously allowed two women to kiss in a 1990 episode of 21 Jump Street, ordered the change.
-The Gay and Lesbian Alliance Against Defamation, an LGBT media watchdog organization, took out a full page ad in Variety a week before the episode was aired, urging Fox not to edit the kiss.
+The Gay and Lesbian Alliance Against Defamation, a gay media watchdog organization, took out a full page ad in Variety a week before the episode was aired, urging Fox not to edit the kiss.
 Fox executives were mindful of the controversy that had surrounded "Strangers", a 1989 episode of the ABC television series thirtysomething which showed two men in bed together after having had sex.
 The two did not come in physical contact with each other, but five of the show's regular sponsors still shunned the episode, costing the network approximately $1.5 million in advertising revenue.
 Fox Entertainment Group president Sandy Grushow asserted that the network would have lost a million dollars in advertising revenue.
 "Our ratings aren't as high as some other networks'.
 We couldn't afford to take the financial hit."
 In contrast, GLAAD cited "Don't Ask, Don't Tell", a critically and financially successful episode of the series Rosanne which included a kiss between two women.